Making Event Study Plots Honest: A Functional Data Approach to Causal Inference: Introduction

-Figure \ref{fig:ESP_honest} illustrates how our methodology transforms a classical event study plot (Figure \ref{fig:ESP}) into an honest event study plot (see Section \ref{sec:application_gender} for additional details on this application).
-Unlike the conventional reference line, the honest reference band in Figure \ref{fig:ESP_honest} explicitly accounts for potential treatment-anticipation bias (see Section \ref{sec:ChoosingHRBs} for guidance on choosing reference bands under different violations of the identifying assumptions).
-The selected reference band is validated at the $\alpha=0.05$ level, because the infimum-based $(1-2\alpha)\times 100 \%$ simultaneous confidence band lies entirely \emph{within} the reference band during the pre-anticipation period (see Section \ref{sec:validation} on equivalence testing).
-In the post-treatment period $t \in [5.5,9]$, the causal effect is uniformly and honestly significant at the $\alpha=0.05$ level, because the supremum-based $(1-\alpha)\times 100 \%$ simultaneous confidence band does \emph{not intersect} the honest reference band (see Section \ref{sec:honest_testing} on relevance testing).
+Figure \ref{fig:ESP_honest} illustrates how our methodology transforms a classical event study plot (Figure \ref{fig:ESP}) into an honest event study plot (see Section \ref{sec:application_work} for additional details on this application).
+Unlike the classical reference line, the honest reference band in Figure \ref{fig:ESP_honest} explicitly accounts for potential treatment-anticipation bias.
+The selected reference band is validated at the $\alpha=0.05$ level, because the infimum-based $(1-2\alpha)\times 100 \%$ simultaneous confidence band lies entirely \emph{within} the reference band during the pre-anticipation period.
+In the post-treatment period $t \in [23,44]$, the causal effect is uniformly and honestly significant at the $\alpha=0.05$ level, because the supremum-based $(1-\alpha)\times 100 \%$ simultaneous confidence band does \emph{not intersect} the statistically validated reference band.